Did you know?

 SunBus operates public transport services for Townsville and Magnetic Island.
 However, it is advisable to buy a car to get around on the highways and motorway.

 The Queensland state government has an online search available for the public and private schools in North Queensland.
 Study Townsville also has a range of information on institutions ranging from universities and edutourism to English language and secondary schools in the region.
-Other specialised training centres, include Aviation College and the currently developing James Cook University and Townsville Hospital precinct.
+Other specialised training centres include the currently developing James Cook University and Townsville Hospital precinct.

 New Arrival Support